Online clinic on skin conditions 2016

-From 14 - 18 September 2015 NHS Choices and talkhealth teamed up with Acne PSP, BAD, British Skin Foundation, Skin Deep and The Psoriasis Association to present an Online clinic on skin conditions.
+From 1 - 30 September 2016 talkhealth teamed up with Salisbury NHS Foundation Trust, Action Against Allergy, BAD, British Skin Foundation, Changing Faces, Psoriasis Shout Out®, Skin Deep, The Psoriasis Association and Mölnlycke Health Care Ltd, manufacturers of Epaderm Cream and Epaderm Ointment, to present an Online clinic on skin conditions.
 The clinic is now only open for viewing.

-Clinical experts answered questions on issues surrounding eczema, sensitive & dry skin, psoriasis, acne, rosacea and many other skin conditions.
+Clinical experts answered questions on issues surrounding eczema, sensitive & dry skin, psoriasis, acne, rosacea, scars and many other skin conditions.

 The British Association of Dermatologists (BAD) is a charity whose objects are the practice, teaching, training and research of Dermatology.
 It works with the Department of Health, patient bodies and commissioners across the UK, advising on best practice and the provision of Dermatology services across all service settings.
 It is funded by the activities of its Members.

 British Skin Foundation

 The British Skin Foundation is the only UK charity dedicated to raising funds for skin disease and skin cancer research.
 This year the British Skin Foundation turns 20 years old, giving out more than £10 million in grants to over 300 research projects since 1996.
 As well as supporting research into diseases such as eczema, psoriasis and skin cancer, cases of which are unfortunately all too common; the BSF are also looking to find better treatments and eventual cures for conditions that may be less familiar such as vitiligo, ichthyosis and alopecia.

 We are caring campaigners – caring and empowering in supportive, friendly, positive and inspiring ways, and campaigning in our education and advocacy work by being forthright, informed, counter-cultural and determined.

 Psoriasis Shout Out®